 I presented to my GP in July 2019 with a sudden and persistent change of bowel habits (basically some diarrhoea that hung around for a week or so).

-Over the next 3 months I had a few blood tests, a stool test, and a colonoscopy, after which I was met in recovery by the surgeon.
+Over the next three months I had a few blood tests, a stool test, and a colonoscopy, after which I was met in recovery by the surgeon.

 He told me he had found a mass in the bowel, and there were some query spots in the liver.

-I was sent immediately for a CT scan and then sat in the same surgeon’s office, 3 days before turning 40, to be told I had Stage 4 Metastatic bowel cancer.
+I was sent immediately for a CT scan and then sat in the same surgeon’s office, three days before turning 40, to be told I had Stage 4 metastatic bowel cancer.

-Due to the 21 bi-lobar mets in my liver, I was told it was ‘unresectable’ and so I was to start palliative chemotherapy within 3 weeks.
+Due to the 21 bi-lobar mets in my liver, I was told it was ‘unresectable’ and so I was to start palliative chemotherapy within three weeks.

-One week later, in went the port-a-cath, and then one week after that I started Chemotherapy – initially 6 rounds of FOLFOXIRI and then a re-scan to hopefully show a reduction.
+One week later, in went the port-a-cath, and then one week after that I started chemotherapy – initially six rounds of FOLFOXIRI and then a re-scan to hopefully show a reduction.